rthemans/nvim/README.md

 I've been so use to move by camelCase that it was a must have for me.
 I'll have to find a way to move to the end of "vim words" as it is quite usefull in a lot of situations (deletion, copy, etc.).

 ## ufo
-It felt like it improved the jdtls for some reasons
+It felt like it improved the jdtls for some reasons.
+It works quite well out of the box but I still need to setup the keymaps so it does what I want

 # Things to improve
 ## Code actions